aster-soc/aster/README.md

 Aster uses a markdown format used by Misskey called MFM.
 In the `mfmkt` module, there's a library that targets the JVM and JS.
 It's used for the frontend and backend to handle MFM and scanning user submitted content.

-The last module isn't an "official" module, it's `frontend`, the directory that contains the React frontend project.
+The last module is `frontend`, the directory that contains the React frontend project.

 Aster has two frontends, the server side rendered admin panel and the user facing React frontend.
 They use a shared UI kit that is under the `main` module's resources as "uikit."
 It's very bare bones, but reduces a lot of variables and